bouba/fumoffu/README.md

 http://github.com/bouba/fumoffu

-I just started a month ago so the whole thing is still pretty fresh and unstable ^_^.
+I just started a month ago so the whole thing is still pretty fresh and VERY unstable ^_^.

 So I hope you will be able to enjoy it.
-But do not worry, I will be documenting the project progressively.
+I will try may best documenting the project progressively.

 ## Description